 Welcome, everyone, to another Learner Success Story!
-Today we’ll be chatting with Matt McDill from Degenerative Soul Studios, a game development division of Express Alles Productions VFX studio.
+Today we’ll be chatting with Matt McDill from Dark Stranger Studios, a game development division of Express Alles Productions VFX studio.

 To get started, Matt, can you tell us a bit about what got you into VFX and programming?

 Telling stories has always been important to me.
 From a young age, I was always writing.
 My cousins and I would torture our family with plays that we wrote, usually conveyed through crudely made puppets.
 In my late teens and twenties, I spent a lot of time writing short stories and satirical articles about current events but never really pursued having them published.